PHX2600/The-Archive/forum/General Discussion/1367 - Request For Comments EAP-Oasis.md

 ## Request For Comments: EAP-Oasis
 Posted by **AltF4** on Mon January 3rd, 2011 04:53:37 PM

 So I graduated last May with my masters, and was rather disenfranchised with the whole scholarly paper publication system.
 I want to publish my Master's thesis online, but I need some peer review.
-The title is &quot;EAP - Oasis: A Cryptographic Protocol for Open and Secure Wi-Fi Internet Access&quot;.
+The title is "EAP - Oasis: A Cryptographic Protocol for Open and Secure Wi-Fi Internet Access".

 So pretty much it's a link layer encryption protocol that you'd use on an open Wi-Fi instead of WPA or (gasp!)
 WEP.